 For the fashion industry though, Fairtrade is less established and more limited in its reach than it is for consumables like tea, bananas, and coffee.
 Fairtrade certification only really covers cotton and is rarely used for other textiles, such as linen, hemp, or viscose.

 For textiles, Fairtrade’s biggest alternative are the organic certification schemes run by the Soil Association.
-As well as cotton, the organic label can be applied to other natural textiles, including hemp, linen, and wool.
+In addition to cotton, the organic label can be applied to other natural textiles, including hemp, linen, and wool.

 Organic clothing tends to be easier to find than Fairtrade clothing.
 Both are concerned with environmental protection and sustainable agriculture.
 Arguably, the Fairtrade label goes further though when it comes to social justice and human rights issues, with their wider focus on fair wages, gender equality, and labour rights.